Biblical inerrancy: Translation

 Translation has given rise to a number of issues, as the original languages are often quite different in grammar as well as word meaning.
+For readability, clarity, or other reasons, translators may choose different wording or sentence structure, and some translations may choose to paraphrase passages.
+Because some of the words in the original language have ambiguous or difficult-to-translate meanings, debates over the correct interpretation occur.
 Some believers trust their own translation to be the accurate one.
 One such group of believers is known as the King James Only movement.
-For readability, clarity, or other reasons, translators may choose different wording or sentence structure, and some translations may choose to paraphrase passages.
-Because some of the words in the original language have ambiguous or difficult-to-translate meanings, debates over the correct interpretation occur.

 Autographic texts and modern versions

 Those who hold the total inerrancy of the Bible have a variety of views as to whether inerrancy refers to modern Bibles or only to the original, autographic texts.
 There are also disagreements about whether, because the autographic texts no longer survive, modern texts can be said to be inerrant.
 Article X of the Chicago statement agrees that the inspiration for the words of the Bible can only strictly be applied to the autographs.
 However, the same article asserts that the original text "can be ascertained from available manuscripts with great accuracy", so that the lack of the originals does not affect the claim of biblical inerrancy of such recovered, modern texts.
 Robert Saucy, for instance, reports that writers have argued that "99 percent of the original words in the New Testament are recoverable with a high degree of certainty."

 For the Catholic church, the Latin Vulgate translation has been declared "authentic", meaning that where the Latin Vulgate diverges from the original languages, for example by translator or scribal error, it is either not significant for faith or morals or is true in its own right.